 Which of the following, if true, would most weaken the argument in the advertisement?

-Since the key to weakening an LSAT argument is to focus on the conclusion, it is essential to break down the argument.
-The conclusion is the first sentence in the stimulus, in support of which the author describes the results of one particular study (“this is shown by” is a premise indicator):
+The key to weakening an LSAT argument is to focus on the conclusion.
+It’s essential to break down the argument.
+The conclusion is the first sentence in the stimulus.
+It’s in support of which the author describes the results of one particular study (“this is shown by” is a premise indicator):

 Premise: People who regularly take guarana extract supplements have a significantly lower level of fatigue after anaerobic exercise than people who do not take the supplement.